 Climb Mount Hallasan.
 This is a lovely trek up Korea’s highest mountain and there are several different paths to be taken depending on how energetic you are feeling.
 The paths on Mount Hallasan are generally very clearly signposted and there are a couple of stops with food.

 The path is clearly signed so there is no need to get a guide.
 We found it easy to get a taxi to the starting point of the trek.
 However, it was not so easy to get a cab back.
 If you can, try to agree a time to meet your taxi driver or get a number to call them on when you are finished climbing Mount Hallasan.

 - Seogwipo Market

 We spent day 7 in Seogwipo and found some interesting options!
 First up was the Lee Jung-Seop Gallery.
 He is one of the most famous artists in Korea.
-He was an artist around the time of the Korean war and this is a lovely gallery.
+He was an artist around the time of the Korean war and Lee Jung-Seop Gallery is lovely.

 2 Weeks in South Korea Day Eight